The Bankrate promise

 What are Series E savings bonds worth?

-The worth of your Series E savings bonds depend on their face value and how long they were earning interest, according to John Stoj, a financial advisor and founder of Verbatim Financial.
+The worth of your Series E savings bonds depends on their face value and how long they were earning interest, according to John Stoj, a financial advisor and founder of Verbatim Financial.

 “Our relatives probably liked paper bonds because they were issued at a discount,” Stoj says.
 “The price paid was less than the face value at maturity.”

-Series E bonds issued after November 1965 earned interest for 30 years.
+Series E bonds issued after November 1965 earned interest for 30 years, which is how long they take to mature.
 When you cash your bond, it’s worth the face value, plus any interest accrued, based on the rates prevalent when the bond was purchased.

 You can check the value of your savings bonds online at TreasuryDirect.gov.
-In order to ascertain the value, you need to know:
+To ascertain the bonds’ value, you need to know four things:

 - The series